ArturoDent/find-and-transform/searchInPanel.md

   "key": "ctrl+shift+f",       // the default 'Search: Find in Files' command "command": "runInSearchPanel",
   "args": {
-    "filesToInclude": "",     // clear the `files to include` input box }
+		// "find"                 // with no find, use word at cursor "filesToInclude": "",     // clear the `files to include` input box
+		// "triggerSearch": true
+  }
 }
 ```